JensRahnfeld/JensRahnfeld/README.md

 :book: 2016-2021 __Bachelor of Science, Computer Science__.
 This is where my journey as computer scientist started.
 After a broad introduction to various fields i discovered deep learning and particularly computer vision for myself.
 In my thesis, i worked on action-conditioned video prediction with 3D images.

 :book: 2018-2022 __Bachelor of Science, Mathematics__.
 Always trying to understand the underlying concepts i realized my lack of math skills.
-So i decided to them through a math degree with focus on statistics.
+So i decided polish to them through a math degree with focus on statistics.
 In my thesis, i worked on non-parametric maximum likelihood estimation for type 1 censored data.

 ## :muscle: Technical Skills
 💻 Programming Languages